reactivesw/DevProc/frontend/vue_architecture.md

 Create all remote requests in a file inside the `infrastructure/api_client/`.

 ## Step 2: Create Store State
 * create types in `infrastructure/store/`.
+All store putter/getter using as naming convention of "setMyState" and "getMyState".
+For async actions, using "fetchStateData" for data fetching, "putStateData" for data update, "postStateData" for data creation, and "deleteStateData" for delete.
 * create the initial states, actions, getters and mutations and put them into `index.ts`.
 * add the module to `infrastructure/store/index.ts`.

+!!
+The store mutation method only takes one payload argument.

-## Step 3: Fetch and Get data in container component
+## Step 3: Fetch and get data in a container component
 * use `mapActions` to map an action to a method of a component.
 * call the fetch data in `created` lifecycle callback to fetch data and put it in the store.
 * use `mapGetters` to map a state getter to get state data from store and set it as a `computed` prop.